The terms used by Russia to describe the war in Ukraine divide within the country: “A rhetoric that comes from the Middle Ages”

 Military priest Sviatoslav Tchourkanov explains to AFP that these missions aim to prevent soldiers from “losing their soul (…), even if the situation pushes them to it”.
 A priest must “root in the soul of the military that prisoners should not be tortured (…) We should not loot, we should not harm civilians”, he continues.

-The cleric has no doubts about the merits of this assault on Ukraine, which, according to him, consists in defending the “traditional values” of which the Kremlin and the Russian Orthodox Church present themselves as the protectors.
+The cleric has no doubts regarding the merits of this assault on Ukraine, which, according to him, consists in defending the “traditional values” of which the Kremlin and the Russian Orthodox Church present themselves as the protectors.
 “In Ukraine, even in wartime conditions, we organize gay prides to show adherence to Western values,” the priest gets carried away, echoing the discourse of Russian power on the “decadent” West.

 A sign of the importance of these clerics in the conflict, Mr. Putin awarded in November the title of “Hero of the Russian Federation”, the country’s highest distinction, to an Orthodox priest killed in the combat zone, Mikhail Vasiliev .
 The powerful head of the Russian Orthodox Church, Patriarch Kirill, has also voiced support for the military offensive, saying support should be given to the pro-Russian “brothers” in eastern Ukraine who “rejected” Western values.
 During a sermon at the end of September, he claimed that those killed while fulfilling their “military duty” performed a “sacrifice which washes away all sins”.